slab/quill/docs/quickstart.md

 ### Next Steps ###

 The real magic of Quill comes in its flexibility and extensibility.
-You can get an idea of what's possible by playing around with all the demos throughout this site.
-For an indepth walkthrough, take a look at the [Customizing and Extending](/guides/customizing-and-extending/) guide.
+You can get an idea of what is possible by playing around with the demos throughout this site or head straight to the [Interactive Playground](/playground/).
+For an in-depth walkthrough, take a look at [How to Customize Quill](/guides/how-to-customize-quill/).